market-dot-dev/studio/README.md

 1. merge to `main`
 1. CD will automatically run migrations (even destructive ones! for now)

+## Tests

+To run the cypress integration tests:

+NB: tests run in local dev and will reset your db

+1. $ pnpm cypress open
+1. choose "e2e" -> "chrome"
+1. click the name of the test to run e.g. "smoke-test.cy.js"

+Tests are located under `cypress/e2e/`.

 ## Preview branches

 NB preview builds use their own db, so it does not affect prod